Sunnickel/Susia-Demo-Beta/README.md

 # Susia Demo Beta Testing!

-In this channel you'll find everything to do with the Susia demo beta test!
+In this repository you'll find everything to do with the Susia demo beta test!

 ## Why beta test a demo??